GET IN TOUCH

 Long-Term Consequences

-Ignoring the notice can damage your credit standing and limit access to financial opportunities.
-A federal tax lien may be filed, making it difficult to sell or refinance property.
-The IRS can request passport restrictions for large debts exceeding federal thresholds, limiting international travel.
+Ignoring the notice can limit access to financial opportunities.
+A federal tax lien may be filed, which can create complications when attempting to sell or refinance property.
+The IRS can also request passport restrictions for large debts exceeding federal thresholds, limiting international travel.
+Once enforcement begins, options become more limited and costly.
+The safest approach is to contact the IRS immediately or explore available payment options through their secure online portal.

 Step-by-Step: How to Respond to a CP504 Notice